Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/wetbaydrawingweb.jpg"/>

-And, here is a partial photo of what the area behind the web bay panel looks like:
+And, here is a partial photo of what the area behind the wet bay panel looks like:

 <img src="/assets/1abehindwetbayweb.jpg"/>